 Once we get together, we'll accomplish a beginning, middle, and end of a dance.
 About two hours and you'll be dancing out the door.
 Get out of your chair and dance!

 Will you teach me ballroom dancing?

-Well, yes AND no!
-Ballroom dancing, as traditionally taught, follows a conventional, well-defined pattern of steps.
+NO. Ballroom dancing, as traditionally taught, follows a conventional, well-defined pattern of steps.
 It tends to be more rigid and choreographed.
 Proficiency and comfort takes time, money, and dedication.
 I've heard from clients that traditional studio lessons can be very discouraging.
 I teach simple variations of popular ballroom dances.

 Is social partner dancing the same as ballroom dancing?

-No. Competition or extensive training is not the goal.
+NO. Competition or extensive training is not the goal.